antaris-inc/SatOS-Payload-SDK/examples/app-cpp/README.md

 To build application in examples/app-cpp , go to SatOS_Payload_SDK parent directory and run `make build_cpp`.

 `make build_cpp` will instantiate a build environment container and compile cpp application present at examples/app-cpp.
+For other locations please refer the main README iniside SatOS-Payload-SDK.

 ```
 cd ../..